Seneca-ICTOER/Intro2C/docs/A-Introduction/compilers.md

 ### Examples

 Let us write a program that displays the phrase "This is C" and name our source file `hello.c`.
-Source files are written in the C language end with the extension `.c`.
+Source files written in the C language end with the extension `.c`.

 Copy and paste the following statements into a txt editor of your choice: